-Echinacea was used by Native Americans for a long period.
+Echinacea was used by Native Americans for a long time.
 It has been indicated that it can help boost the immune system to work effectively against bacterial and viral diseases.
-Echinacea is inhibited for people suffering from autoimmune diseases like systemic lupus erythematosus or diseases that are difficult to eradicate like tuberculosis, AIDs or any other progressive systemic disorder.
+Echinacea is not recommended for people suffering from autoimmune diseases like systemic lupus erythematosus or diseases that are difficult to eradicate like tuberculosis, AIDs, or any other progressive systemic disorder.

 ZINC AND VITAMIN C:

 Zinc and vitamin C can both help to increase the competency of the immune system.
 You can incorporate both into a daily routine before winter arrives.
 Both are amazing cold-busting supplements and they can even reduce the severity of common cold symptoms if administered soon after symptoms arrive.